Resources for School of Education Extended Campus Students: Library Access

 Welcome!
 This guide is designed to provide resources to support your research throughout your degree program.
 However, it's not the only resource you have - feel free to contact the Education librarian, Lisa Becksford, with additional questions or to set up a virtual appointment.

 Teaching takes me all over campus and I have a hybrid telework schedule.
 The best way to get in touch is to send an email or sign up for an appointment.
 To sign up for an appointment during my regularly-scheduled office hours, please click the button below.
 If none of those times work, please email me at the address above to find another time.
-For fall semester 2021, all consultations will take place via Zoom due to the ongoing pandemic.
+Consultations are available either in-person in Newman Library or virtually via Zoom.
+Just choose your preference before selecting a date and time.

 Even though you're studying online or at one of Virginia Tech's extended campus locations, you have access to all the resources of the VT Libraries.